rudranoir0-dot/isekai-practice-projects/Logs/Learning-Logs.md

 * **io\_practice.py** → first interactive console workflow, foundation for future prompts.

 ---

-Got it 👍 Since you already have **Day 1–5 detailed README/logs**, here’s the **Day 6 write-up** rewritten in the same structured style as the earlier days so it fits perfectly when merged later.

----

 # 📓 Daily Learning Log — Day 6

-## Theme

 **The Struggle with Hugging Face (and Victory): First LLM Story Generator**